lsaravia/mfsba/mfSBA_README.md

 # multispeciesSBA

 The program assumes that the input file is a distribution of species, calculates the rank abundance distribution (RAD) and replace each species by its rank, this is called the species rank surface (SRS see [3]) then it applies multifractal spectra estimation using the canonical method [1].
 The program also calculates the multifractal distribution of species abundances distribution (SAD), as a generalization of species area curve, this is described in detail in [4].
+NOTE: for method E (Based on SAD) log(Zq) in t.[inputFile] and Tau in s.[inputFile] are multiplied by -1 so to calculate Dq=Tau/(q-1) like in the other methods.

 ### Usage: